 - TESS OF THE D’URBERVILLES* – large, bright crimson deep cups with an old rose fragrance.
 Use two climbing on a pillar.

 - WILLIAM SHAKESPEARE 2000 – the most popular crimson rose with quartered rosettes and an old rose scent.
 “Quartered” means many petals in serried ranks forming a scalloped arrangement.

 *These should be pruned after first flowering to encourage better and quicker repeat flowering.

 Plunge stems immediately into a pail of water, and then recut under water before conditioning.
 If you leave conditioning roses in the refrigerator, remove apples and pears because these fruits release ethylene, a natural ripening agent that will cause roses to drop their petals.

-Arrange English Roses en masse, in a mixed arrangement, in an arrangement of many shades of one color, or float roses in a cut glass or silver bowl.
+Arrange English roses en masse, in a mixed arrangement, or in an arrangement of many shades of one color.
+Or, float roses in a cut glass or silver bowl.

 Designing an English Rose Garden